Delaware prepares for possible migrant arrivals after report of flight planned from Texas

-Delaware officials and volunteers began to make preparations Tuesday after reports and flight plans suggested a plane chartered to take migrants to Martha's Vineyard last week was about to bring a group of migrants from Texas to the president's home state.
+Delaware officials and volunteers began to make preparations Tuesday after reports and flight plans surfaced suggesting a plane chartered to take migrants to Martha's Vineyard last week was about to bring a group of migrants to the president's home state.

 By Tuesday afternoon, though, there was no sign of such a flight, and the plane expected to depart Kelly Field in San Antonio had not even arrived at the departure airport.

-"We are here to support people who might arrive and are prepared to offer them the services and support they need," Fredel said.
-"It's a humanitarian effort on our part.
-We want to support people who might arrive in our state."

-Emily David Hershman, a spokesperson for Delaware Gov. John Carney, said they were aware of the reports and were working to prepare in case migrants arrived unannounced.
+"We're aware of the reports and continue to prepare for the possibility of migrants arriving in Delaware unannounced," Emily David Hershman, a spokesperson for Delaware Gov. John Carney said in a statement to CNN.
+Delaware Emergency Management Agency and Delaware Health and Social Services "are working with community organizations and other partners to make sure that migrants who arrive here have the support that they need.

-"We are coordinating with Federal officials and are prepared to welcome these families in an orderly manner as they pursue their asylum claims," she said.
+"We are coordinating with Federal officials and are prepared to welcome these families in an orderly manner as they pursue their asylum claims."

-The preparations came after flight tracking sites overnight displayed a flight plan filed with a commercial scheduler and the Federal Aviation Administration involving one of the Ultimate Jet charter planes that was used in the Martha Vineyard flights and resembled that flight.
-The sites listed a route from Kelly Field in San Antonio to a brief stop in Crestview, Florida, and on to Georgetown, Delaware.

-Sheriff Javier Salazar of Bexar County, which includes San Antonio, said he had been told to expect another flight Tuesday, but plans were changed.

 Last week, a group of nearly 50 migrants, most of them from Venezuela, were flown from Texas to Martha's Vineyard, Massachusetts, under arrangements made by Florida Gov. Ron DeSantis.
 The migrants spent 44 hours on the island and have since been taken to Joint Base Cape Cod.